tateisu/ScreenShotButton/README.md

 - API 22 Android 5.1 Aubee CP-B43-Ab elm.
 - API 21 Android 5.0.2 LGE LGL24 isai FL

-### Motivation
-I don't think this app has anything new, but I needed code that I can hack freely to solve problems on my device.

 ## Screen shot example

 The shape like 'aperture' at the top-left corner on screen is overlay shutter button.
 You can move it by dragging.